All Episodes

 Even after a massive landslide Republican victory, the media will be trying to spin it as though it doesn't mean nearly as much as if the Democrats would have won by that margin.

-The media there there will not be any celebration if there is a if there's a wave election, if it's a big wave Republican victory, it it's not going to be celebrated.
+If there's a wave election, if it's a big wave Republican victory, it's not going to be celebrated.

 And if you misunderstood me, it would have also made sense.